The Klarix Method

 Public sources only.
 Every claim sourced and dated.
 Human-gated synthesis.
 3–7 day delivery.
 The full method, in the open.

-If you cannot trace a single claim in a Klarix deliverable back to a public URL or named document, that is a bug, and we will fix it.
+Can't trace a Klarix claim back to a public URL or named document?
+That's a bug.
+We fix it.

 Frame the buyer's real question

-Every engagement opens with a 30-minute call.
-We write the brief in the buyer's language, not ours.
-The output of that call is a one-page question list.
-If we don't know exactly what the deliverable answers, we don't start.
+30-minute kickoff.
+We write the brief in your language, not ours.
+One page of questions, signed off.
+If we can't name what the deliverable answers, we don't start.

 Pull from public surfaces only

-Apollo, the open web, SEC filings, the LinkedIn Ad Library, the Meta Ad Library, Google Ads Transparency, company websites, and named third-party data sources (LeadIQ, Crunchbase, RocketReach where appropriate).
-No private databases, no leaked data, no scraped member profiles, no logins.
-We respect every source's terms of service and rate-limit ourselves below the documented quotas.
+Apollo, SEC filings, LinkedIn Ad Library, Meta Ad Library, Google Ads Transparency, company-owned pages, and licensed third-party data (LeadIQ, Crunchbase, RocketReach where it fits).
+No scraped member profiles.
+No leaked data.
+No login bypass.
+We rate-limit below every documented quota.

 Multi-source every claim, date every fact